Omikhleia/resilient.sile/static/adventures/invoice/index.md

  - XMP metadata must be present, which we do, but...
     - The stream should not be compressed.
 SILE's version of **libtexpdf** currently compresses all streams by default, below a certain size threshold. — There's a June 2016 fix in **dvipfmx** to enforce that rule, but (unfortunately) SILE's derived implementation is older.
-    - Our XMP includes the PDF/A identification part, the list of embedded files (and for Factur-X, the expected entries as well), but misses other mandatory elements, such as the Dublin Core parts and CreateDate/ModifyDate parts. — That would require some more **libtexpdf** low-level PDF commands to be exposed to Lua, or some clever workarounds.
+    - Our XMP includes the PDF/A identification part, and the expected entries for Factur-X, but misses other mandatory elements, such as the Dublin Core parts and CreateDate/ModifyDate parts. — That would require some more **libtexpdf** low-level PDF commands to be exposed to Lua, or some clever workarounds.
  - More generally, other aspects of PDF/A-3B compliance must be checked, such as color profiles, fonts embedding, etc. — SILE's quite old **libtexpdf** library may not fully comply with all PDF/A-3B requirements.

 In a nutshell, our document is probably not fully compliant with PDF/A-3B requirements.

 It's a big topic, but the question at stake is how far do we have to ensure compliance, for other Factur-X tools to properly accept our generated PDF invoices, and not to reject them due to some PDF/A-3B non-compliance in the details.
-Fractur-X itself doesn't really care about PDF/A-3B compliance, as long as the necessary associated invoice XML is present.
+Factur-X itself doesn't really care about PDF/A-3B compliance, as long as the necessary associated invoice XML is present.
 It all depends on the target software processing these invoices, whether they are permissive or strict on that point.

 ### Factur-X compliance